-Comprehensive - the component is of such significance to the group as a whole that an audit of the component's financial statements is required for group reporting purposes
+Comprehensive - the component is of such significance to the group as a whole that an audit of the component's financial statements is required for group reporting purposes.
+Azets is the appointed auditor to all significant components.

-Analytical - the component is not significant to the Group and audit risks can be addressed sufficiently by applying analytical procedures at the Group level
+Analytical - the component is not significant to the Group and audit risks can be addressed sufficiently by applying analytical procedures at the Group level.